-George W. Sampson is a founding partner of Sampson Dunlap LLP.
+George Sampson is Of Counsel to Gibbs Law Group LLP.
+He is also a founding partner of Sampson Dunlap LLP.
 Prior to forming Sampson Dunlap, he worked for 20 years at Hagens Berman in Seattle.
 While at HB he focused on antitrust class actions, and served as co-lead trial counsel in the Disposable Contact Lens Litigation and the Visa/MasterCard debit card cases.
 George also played a lead role in winning the first contested class certification ruling in a vertical price fixing case.
 As a Special Assistant Attorney General for the State of West Virginia, Sampson won a $16.2 million settlement against Visa and MasterCard which funded several sales tax holidays for West Virginia consumers.

 Sampson’s principal experience has been to assist expert witnesses in antitrust cases.
 He has either taken or defended the deposition of nearly every leading antitrust economist, whether at the class certification stage or the liability and damages phases of complex antitrust class actions.
 He is conversant with complex economic analyses, econometric damages models, and equally important, translating expert economic analysis into language judges and juries can readily grasp.